ultimike/bluecollargit/README.md

 > The teacher is really workin the git functionality.
 Better plan on some extended support.

 > Here's the first commit for the DCO Spring 2015 class!

+Here's a change to the readme.md file for the DCO Spring 2024 class.